 We exempt some legacy files from indentation checks, but we are hoping to clean those files up eventually.

-Markdown, shell scripts, JSON fixtures¶
+Markdown, shell scripts, JSON fixtures

 We mostly validate miscellaneous source files like

-.md files for
+files for whitespace issues.

 If you want to help improve Zulip’s system for linting, here are some considerations.